chanduT4991/gitpractice/README.md

 Changing the files

-these files are the different
+these files are the differentii

+why these are now